TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-issues-deleting.md

 # Issues when deleting a Private Link

-We’ve received multiple reports about the problem of not being able to delete a private link, and we’re still investigating.
-It may relate to a product known issue.
-Please submit a case with details and request for assistance.
-Thanks for your understanding.
+We’ve received multiple reports about the issue of not being able to delete an Azure Private Link, and we’re still investigating.
+This may be caused by a known issue in the product.
+Please submit a case with details and a support request.

 ## **Recommended Steps**

-Submit a case and request for assistance.
+Submit a support request, including case details.